wezz/FetchManager/README.md

 ```

 If permanent is set to true it will be stored in local storage.

+### Return request
+If this is set to true, then we will return the original request object.

+Otherwise we will attempt to parse the result as a JSON object.

+Note that you can only get the JSON result from a request object once.
+So you will need to manage caching of the result.

 ### Fetch options
 Fetch options is standard fetch opions.